-A course from one of the following departments or interdisciplinary programs may count toward the second part of the literature/humanities requirement.
-(In foreign language departments, only courses at the 3000 level or above will be considered.)
+A course from one of the following departments or interdisciplinary programs may count to the humanities requirement.
+In foreign language departments, only courses at the 3000 level or above, excluding courses focused on language instruction, may apply.

 - Art History and Archaeology